bcace/ochre/README.md

 ## Concurrency safety in Ochre

     The purpose of Ochre as a language is to ensure concurrency safety with a set of high-level rules based on double-buffering and accumulation.
 These rules should be easy to comprehend while still being flexible enough for expressing various forms of agent interactions.
-Also, as a consequence of code being expressed in terms of double-buffering and accumulation it's easy for the Ochre runtime to safely execute the code on arbitrary number of threads.

-    To be able to base the semantic analysis on double-buffering and accumulation concepts following information must be known:
+For semantic analysis based on these rules the following information must be known:
         1. which code belongs to which double-buffering phase,
-        2. which memory (agent variables) belongs to the back of front buffer, and
+        2. which memory (agent variables) belongs to which buffer (front/back),
-        3. how all operators and functions interact with data in terms of reading, writing and accumulation.
+        3. how operators and functions interact with data in terms of reading, writing and accumulation.

-    1. Simulation steps are divided into interaction and action phases which correspond to the two double-buffering phases (accumulation and swap).
-Agent behavior code is written for specific phases, and all loops are implicit - you just write code that plugs into loops corresponding to phases.
+    1. Simulation steps are split into interaction and action phases which correspond to the two double-buffering phases (accumulation and swap).
+Agent behavior code is written for specific phases, and all loops are implicit, allowing the Ochre runtime to distribute work among worker threads and synchronize them.

-    2. We also have to know what IS the back and front buffer, and agent variables are simply divided into front and back variables.
-And if you know exactly for all operators and functions whether they write, read or accumulate data you have everything you need for double buffering and accumulation.

-    3. All operators and functions that interact with data must be annotated.

-Second pass.
-Elaborate on things from above plus snippets.
+    2. All agent variables are declared as *front* or *back* variables, and each phase has its own set of rules how these variables can be used: if they can be read, written to or only accumulated.

+    3. Each operator or function argument and result is annotated with information on how it's used: whether it's read, written to or accumulated.

+#### Anatomy of an Ochre agent type

     Each agent type is defined in its own file, and the file is divided into sections where each section contains code for a specific simulation step phase.